kkkensuke/staticsite-s3-cloudfront-githubactions-public/README.md

 # staticsite-s3-cloudfront-githubactions-public
-This repository contains AWS S3, CloudFront, Route53, Route53 resources for hosting static website and Github Actions workflow for build and deploy.
+This repository contains AWS S3, CloudFront, Route53, Route53 resources configured by terraform for hosting static website and Github Actions workflow for build and deploy.

 ## AWS Resources
 AWS resources are configured under `/aws` directory.